renoise/tools/Tools/com.renoise.xStream.xrnx/docs/lua_reference.md

 | xTransport | Extended control of the Renoise transport
 | xScale | Methods for working with notes & harmonic scales
 | xMidiMessage | An extended MIDI message
+| xNoteColumn | A virtual representation of renoise.NoteColumn
+| xEffectColumn | A virtual representation of renoise.EffectColumn
 | xOscMessage | An extended OSC message
 | xAutomation | Easy control of parameter automation
 | xParameter | N/A